I puritani: Performance history

 Details from 1906 forward are provided by Weinstock.
 In that year the opera appeared at the Manhattan Opera House in New York, followed by stagings at the Metropolitan Opera in February 1917, but in New York it was not revived for many years.
 Various performances are reported to have taken place in 1921, 1933, 1935, and 1949 in different European cities, but it was not until 1955 in Chicago that Puritani re-appeared in America with Maria Callas and Giuseppe Di Stefano in the major roles.
 The 1960s saw a variety of performances in the years between 1960 (Glyndebourne Festival with Joan Sutherland which was recorded) and 1969 when Weinstock's account ends.
 However, he does include a section on performances from the 19th century forward at the Royal Opera House in London up to Joan Sutherland's 1964 assumption of the role of Elvira.
 The article's "Recordings" section indicates some other performances which may have been recordings of live performances, although the one DVD from the Metropolitan Opera in January 2007 came from a Metropolitan Opera Live in HD presentation.

+Welsh National Opera put on Puritani at the New Theatre, in Cardiff, in 1982.
+That performance was directed by Jonathan Eaton and produced by Andrei Serban and revived for the Royal Opera House in London in 1992.

+In 2025 the Metropolitan Opera again staged Puritani in a new production directed by Charles Edwards featuring Lisette Oropesa in the role of Elvira, Lawrence Brownlee as Arturo, and Artur Ruciński as Riccardo.
+In 2026, Oropesa returned to the role of Elvira in a new production directed by Richard Jones for the Royal Opera House in London.
+This was the first new performance of the opera in Covent Garden since Franco Zeffirelli's production of 1964.